ashanevs/charts-royale/README.md

 ## Description

 Charts Royale is a data visualization tool based on the mobile game Clash Royale.
 The data provided for the site comes from Royale API.
-There is a wealth of data available within the game, and this site was created to display data in new and interesting ways for player consideration.
+There is a wealth of data available within the game, and this site was created to display data in new and interesting ways for player consideration

 ## Technologies Used